 Cherries are perhaps the most diverse member of the genus Prunus, which includes other popular stone fruits such as plums, peaches, and apricots.
-There are two main types, the sweet cherry Prunus avium (best for eating fresh) and the acid or sour cherry Prunus cerasus (best for culinary use).
+There are two main types, the sweet cherry Prunus avium (best for eating fresh) and the acid or sour cherry Prunus cerasus (best for cooking).

 Cherry trees are generally easy to grow, but sweet cherries like sun, so choose a sunny aspect when planting.
 All cherries prefer well-drained soil, so avoid areas that are prone to water-logging.
 The most serious disease affecting cherry trees is bacterial canker, and this tends to be more aggressive in wet soils.